Prince Harry and Meghan Have Date Night At Queen Elizabeth's Birthday

 Less than a month away from their royal wedding on May 19, Prince Harry and Meghan Markle had a date night on Saturday night at Queen Elizabeth's star-studded concert in honor of her 92nd birthday, which is today.

 The high-profile pair donned matching navy ensembles.
-Harry opted for a navy blue suit, while the bride-to-be opted for a caped dress and matching suede heels.
+Harry opted for a navy blue suit, while the bride-to-be opted for a navy caped dress by Stella McCartney and matching blue suede heels by Manolo Blahnik and a clutch by Naeem Khan.
 So chic!

 The pair were photographed arriving at the event, billed as "The Queen's Birthday Party," which was held at Royal Albert Hall in London, England.
 The Queen, members of the royal family and honored guests attended the celebration.